 I first began my venture into the online world in 2004 with a fansite.
 At the backend of the year, I moved away from pagebuilders and took the plunge into teaching myself how to code in HTML and CSS for a blog.
 This choice was partly inspired by what my friends were making... but honestly, it was largely because I really wanted to use certain images in layouts.
 Gotta hand it to stubborness.
 Once I had that first layout down, it was something I kept doing until the layouts for my fansite were self-made; it was several months after that I entered the world of fanlistings, now equipped with the tools in order to create them.
 Spoilers: there's no exit, I'm still there.

 Nevarra is named for a fictional country in Dragon Age.
-A lot of information about it is only known through ambient dialogue and what Cassandra Pentaghast, seeker of truth (and my heart) has to say about her homeland (it's not good, she hates it), but Nevarra is a morbidly fascinating place.
+A lot of information about it is only known through ambient dialogue and what Cassandra Pentaghast, seeker of truth (and my heart) has to say about her homeland (nothing good, she hates it), but Nevarra is a morbidly fascinating place.
 For context, it's a kingdom known for their dragon slayers and for reanimating their dead in a great necropolis.
 There's a whole array of reasons why I choose Nevarra as a replacement for Fractured: it flows nicely, I was toying with fictional countries and titles and this one wasn't taken, and it falls into an unintended naming theme with my other domains (death and the undead)...
 I'm great at naming things, apparently.

 At the moment, I currently own three domains (nevarra.org, cieth.org, and farron.net), because I have a problem.
 Nevarra was opened on August 17th, 2015 - just a week shy of Fractured's tenth birthday, actually.
 Long may the Pentaghast family reign?
 I get the feeling you're not taking me seriously.